OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-10.md

 ## Nehemiah 10:10

-> together with their brethren: Shebaniah, Hodiah, Kelita, Pelaiah, Hanan,
+> together with their brethren: Shebaniah, Hodiah, Kelita, Pelaiah, and Hanan,

 ## Nehemiah 10:11

-> Mica, Rehob, Hashabiah,
+> Mica, Rehob, and Hashabiah,

 ## Nehemiah 10:12

-> Zaccur, Sherebiah, Shebaniah,
+> Zaccur, Sherebiah, and Shebaniah,

 ## Nehemiah 10:13